Cell Modules for Type $A$ Webs: The Category of Type Webs

 \section{The Category of Type $A$ Webs}

-Let us recall the definition of type $A$ webs.
-This work was initiated by Kuperberg~\cite{kuperberg_1996} who derived the diagrammatic form for all rank two Lie type, and completed by Cautis, Kamnitzer and Morrison who gave diagrammatics for general type $A_n$~\cite{cautis_kamnitzer_morrison_2014}.
+We recall the definition of type $A$ webs.
+This work was initiated by Kuperberg~\cite{kuperberg_1996} who derived the diagrammatic form for all rank two Lie type, and then completed by Cautis, Kamnitzer and Morrison who gave diagrammatics for general type $A_n$~\cite{cautis_kamnitzer_morrison_2014}.

 The aim is to study the representation theory of $U_q(\Sl_{n})$ over $\Q(q)$.
 To do this, it will be sufficient to study the category of (tensor products of) \emph{fundamental representations} of $U_q(\Sl_n)$, denoted $\text{\textbf{Fund}}_n$.
-This category encodes the full category of finite dimensional representations through its Karoubian envelope.
-The reader is directed to~\cite[\S 3]{elias_2015} for a full description of the appropriate idempotents, known as clasps.
+This category encodes the full category of finite dimensional representations through its Karoubi envelope.
+The reader is directed to~\cite[\S 3]{elias_2015} for a full description of the appropriate idempotents, which are termed \emph{clasps}.

 \begin{remark} The reader may wish to overlook the quantum deformation on a first reading.
 The appropriate mental notational substitutions are